Home · Property management · Renting out a new build

 The biggest issue nobody warns you about.

 The knock-on is real.
-Listing photos look unfinished, prospective tenants drive past and keep driving, and you sit empty while paying a mortgage on a house nobody's living in.
-We've seen new builds sit unleased for six to eight weeks purely because the outside wasn't done.
+Listing photos look unfinished, prospective tenants drive past and keep driving, and you sit empty while paying a mortgage on a house nobody is living in.
+We have seen new builds sit unleased for six to eight weeks purely because the outside was not done.

-If your developer's doing the landscaping, the onus is on you to book it early.
-Every Perth developer we deal with says the same thing when you chase them about landscaping: "we're booked out months in advance, you should have called sooner."
-And they're right.
+If your developer is doing the landscaping, the onus is on you to book it early.
+Every Perth developer we deal with says the same thing when you chase them about landscaping: we are booked out months in advance, you should have called sooner.
+And they are right.
 Developer landscaping crews work across hundreds of lots and they go in booking order.
-Don't assume you're queued up automatically just because landscaping was in your land package.
-Call them the moment you've got a build timeline and lock your window in, in writing.
+Do not assume you are queued up automatically just because landscaping was in your land package.
+Call them the moment you have a build timeline and lock your window in, in writing.

 What to do.
-Book landscaping and fencing as early in the build as your developer or builder will allow, and don't accept delays.
-If it's in your land package, push your developer for firm dates and hold them to those dates.
-If it's on you, get quotes locked in well before practical completion so trades can start the day you settle.
+Book landscaping and fencing as early in the build as your developer or builder will allow, and do not accept delays.
+If it is in your land package, push your developer for firm dates and hold them to those dates.
+If it is on you, get quotes locked in well before practical completion so trades can start the day you settle.

 The watering exemption and your first water bill

-If your builder or developer installs the landscaping, they'll have your reticulation running multiple cycles a day to establish the lawn.
+If your builder or developer installs the landscaping, they will have your reticulation running multiple cycles a day to establish the lawn.
 Expect a big water bill during that period and budget for it.
-You may also need to credit your incoming tenant for water usage while the lawn establishes, since they can't stop watering without killing it.
+You may also need to credit your incoming tenant for water usage while the lawn establishes, since they cannot stop watering without killing it.

-List with finished landscaping, or don't list yet
+List with finished landscaping, or do not list yet

 06